tc-Toni/GitLab-Issues-API/README.md

 * Sign in with your account.
 In case you don't have an account yet, click on 'Create account'
 * Click on the 'Import' button in the header of the app.
 * Open the tab 'Import Folder'
-* Click on 'Choose folder' and select the project folder from your local environment.
+* Click on 'Choose folder' and select the 'Postman project' folder from your local environment.
+With this action both .json files (the collection and the environment) will be imported.

 ### Running all tests via 'Runner'
 * Click on the 'Runner' button in the header of the app.
 The 'Collection Runner' will now be opened in a new window.